Get to know the 7 newest Seahawks selected on day 3 of the NFL draft

 Wilson and Jennings have history.

 Jennings played on a youth basketball team with Wilson’s younger sister, Anna.
 The coach of that basketball team was none other than Russell Wilson.
-(Anna Wilson, a Bellevue High graduate, now plays at Stanford.) **Link: https://www.fredericksburg.com/sports/colonial-forge-graduate-jennings-making-most-of-his-chances-with/article_b54f0ab8-5f47-564e-b59e-5456090eff08.html
+(Anna Wilson, a Bellevue High graduate, now plays at Stanford.)

 Jennings offers an intriguing combination of size and speed at slot receiver.
 He was one of the fastest players at the Senior Bowl in January, and followed that up by running a 4.42-second 40-yard dash at the NFL combine.